owncloud/android/user_manual/android_app.rst

 Make Folders Available Offline
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Folders can be made available when no internet or mobile connectivity is available.
+Folders can be made available for when no internet or mobile connectivity is available.
-Doing so caches a copy of the folder and its contents locally to the device, assuming that sufficient disc space is available.
+Doing so caches a copy of the folder and its contents locally to the device (assuming that sufficient disc space is available).
-Making folders available offline works slightly differently, depending on the number of folders selected for offline availability.
+Depending on the number of folders selected for offline availability, how folders are made available offline works slightly differently.

 - **A single folder:** When a single folder is selected, click the More options menu, which opens a popup menu, and then select the first option, labeled: "Set as available offline".
 - **Multiple folders:** When multiple folders are selected, click the down arrow icon near the top of the screen.